 In addition, the brand has released a special collection named "42 Degrees".
 The name refers to the exact angle at which sunlight has to hit water droplets in order to create a rainbow, and thus commemorates the Rainbow Wedges, a longtime icon of the house.

-The collection contains not only shoes but also bags and was created in a creative competition of young Ferragamo designers using sustainable materials.
-The finished accessories are in Online Store erhältlich.
+In addition to shoes, the collection also includes bags and was created in a creative competition between the young Ferragamo designers using sustainable materials.
+The finished accessories are available in the online shop.

 Maria Sole Ferragamo, Artemisia 2018, long dress made from recycled leather, Source: Ferragamo Museum

 The paradigm shift in the fashion world is unstoppable

 Not only in Italy, the sustainability of garments is increasingly important.
 For several years now, the international fashion world has also devoted itself to the conscious use of resources, manpower and manufacturing methods.